Skip to main content

 Pearl AcademyDesign and creative artsAI in creative and design workflows

-Two institutions, IIM Ahmedabad and Manipal Academy of Higher Education, will also introduce OpenAI-backed certifications, creating a credential that could carry weight with Indian employers who are increasingly asking for demonstrated AI competence.
+Two institutions, IIM Ahmedabad and Manipal Academy of Higher Education, will introduce OpenAI-backed certifications.
+These credentials could carry significant weight with Indian employers increasingly demanding demonstrated AI competence from new hires.

 "India now boasts 100 million weekly active users.
 Notably, India has the largest number of students using ChatGPT worldwide." - Sam Altman, CEO, OpenAI

-The numbers explain OpenAI's urgency.
-India is now the company's second-largest market after the United States, with over 100 million weekly active ChatGPT users.
-Users aged 18 to 24 account for nearly 50% of all ChatGPT messages in the country, and those under 30 represent 80% of usage, according to TechCrunch.
+The statistics explain OpenAI's urgency.
+India is now the company's second-largest market after the United States, with explosive growth among young users.
+Users aged 18 to 24 account for nearly 50% of all ChatGPT messages in the country, whilst those under 30 represent 80% of usage.

-India has also shown 2.5x year-on-year growth in OpenAI usage, with particularly strong adoption in coding, where Indian users engage with Codex at three times the global median rate.
-The demand is there.
-What is missing is structured education that turns casual ChatGPT usage into genuine AI literacy.
+India has also demonstrated 2.5x year-on-year growth in OpenAI usage, with particularly strong adoption in coding.
+Indian users engage with Codex at three times the global median rate.
+The demand exists, but what's missing is structured education that transforms casual ChatGPT usage into genuine AI literacy.

 By The Numbers